Misterblue/misterblue.github.io/programming/notes/Javascript-and-Flatbuffers.md

 the receiver what type is in the union.

 There you go, a very long winded explanation of Javascript and [Flatbuffers].
-As mentioned above, any discussion is associated with the [blog post] about this publication.

 [Flatbuffers]: https://google.github.io/flatbuffers/
 [Basil]: https://github.com/Misterblue/basil